Vatuu/discord-rpc/README.md

 This would result in the message "Discord's ready!" being printed out in the console after the connection to Discord has been established.

 ### Step 2
-To allow callbacks to be fired, you have to periodicly call the method ``DiscordRPC.RunCallbacks();``.
+To allow callbacks to be fired, you have to periodically call the method ``DiscordRPC.RunCallbacks();``.
 Otherwise, no callbacks will be passed to the application.

 **Congratulations, your Application is ready to utilize the Rich Presence.**